 Target length: ~3 minutes.

-Tips for making Extend “stick”
+Make Extend “stick”

-- Repeat the style description: every Extend prompt should restate the original style, BPM, key, mood — otherwise it drifts
+- Restate the style every time: each Extend prompt should repeat the original style, BPM, key, and mood, or it drifts.
+This is the single biggest cause of “Extend doesn’t connect.”

-- Don’t rewrite lyrics: tell it to “continue lyrics from previous segment”
+- Don’t rewrite lyrics: tell it to

-When it isn’t your fault
+When it isn’t your prompt

 Easy misjudgments

-- “Extend never connects” → 80% of the time the style restate is missing
+- “Extend never connects” -> ~80% of the time the style restate is missing.

 Prevention

-- Specify bar counts for every section
+- Specify bar counts for every section.

-- Save Extend prompt templates for reuse
+- Save your Extend prompt templates for reuse.

-- Don’t chase 5+ minute songs — Suno quality is most stable in the 3–4 minute range
+- Don’t chase 5+ minute songs; Suno quality is most stable in the 3–4 minute range.

 FAQ